downshift-js/downshift/README.md

 downshift manages its own state internally and calls your `onChange` and `onStateChange` handlers with any relevant changes.
 The state that downshift manages includes: `isOpen`, `selectedItem`, `inputValue`, and `highlightedIndex`.
-Your render prop function (read more below) can be used to manipulate this state from within the render function and can likely support many of your use cases.
+Your Children function (read more below) can be used to manipulate this state and can likely support many of your use cases.

 However, if more control is needed, you can pass any of these pieces of state as a prop (as indicated above) and that state becomes controlled.
 As soon as